mathieucarbou/MycilaJSY/docs/index.md

 ### Callbacks

-- `JSYCallback`: called when the JSY has read the data and when a change for any of the metric is detected by the JSY.
+- `Callback`: called when the JSY has read the data and when a change for any of the metric is detected by the JSY.
   This is useful to be notified exactly when required.
   You must check the event type